Lorenz arrives in New York, with him is an Irish family who escapes famine.

 “Here we all are a community, but it’s not like here in other parts of the country,” Heather said to Lorenz one evening.
 “Most Irish are Catholics, that alone causes distrust.
 The nativists consider them to be subjects to the Pope in Rome and hostile to American values.
 Many Americans also fear that the Irish will take away their jobs, since they accept even the hardest and most dangerous work for low wages.
 Sometimes anxiety even leads to hatred.
 I’ve heard from New York that there are fights for dominance in slum areas.”*

 Leaving home is not easy

-„As if it was easy to leave one’s homeland,“ Lorenz thought.
+“As if it was easy to leave one’s homeland,” Lorenz thought.
 For many desperately poor people emigration was the last resort.
 After poor harvests in the years 1845 and 1846, the prices for staples food such as bread and potatoes had raised many times over.
-In many areas there were famines that could hardly be alleviated by government policies.
-The municipalities did not have the money to assist needy families.
-In the years from 1845/1847 until 1855 the biggest mass emigration of the 19th century to North America occurred, 80,000 people alone in 1847.
+In many areas the government could hardly help, and the municipalities did not have the money to assist needy families.
+1845/1847 – 1855 the biggest mass emigration of the 19th century to North America occurred, 80,000 people alone in 1847.

 Home from exile

 It took another couple of years before good news arrived.
 Prince Wilhelm of Prussia, who had crushed the rebellion in 1849, was now governor-general of Rhineland and Westphalia, living in Coblenz with his wife Augusta.
-Gradually, his staunch conservatism had softened, and he had even fired the hardliner Oberpräsident (head of administration in Prussian provinces) of the Prussian Rhine Province, to the relief of many Rhinelanders.
+Gradually, his staunch conservatism had softened.
+In fact, he had even fired the hardliner Oberpräsident (head of administration in Prussian provinces) of the Prussian Rhine Province, to the relief of many Rhinelanders.